kunald08/NetShare/README.md

 ## License

-MIT License — free to use, modify, and distribute.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.